geoidapp/geoidapp.github.io/docs/contribute/page-templates.md

 <p>Here's an example of a published topic that uses the task template:</p>

-<p><a href="/docs/tasks/access-kubernetes-api/http-proxy-access-api">Using an HTTP Proxy to Access the Kubernetes API</a></p>
+<p><a href="/docs/tasks/access-GeoidApp-api/http-proxy-access-api">Using an HTTP Proxy to Access the GeoidApp API</a></p>

 <h3 id="tutorial_template">Tutorial template</h3>

 <p>A tutorial page shows how to accomplish a goal that is larger than a single
 task.
 Typically a tutorial page has several sections, each of which has a sequence of steps.
-For example, a tutorial might provide a walkthrough of a code sample that illustrates a certain feature of Kubernetes.
+For example, a tutorial might provide a walkthrough of a code sample that illustrates a certain feature of GeoidApp.
 Tutorials can include surface-level explanations, but should link to related concept topics for deep explanations.